Disneyland: Fantasyland

 Fantasyland is home to the dark rides Snow White's Enchanted Wish, Peter Pan's Flight, Mr. Toad's Wild Ride, Pinocchio's Daring Journey, and Alice in Wonderland.
-The area also includes King Arthur Carrousel, Mad Tea Party, Storybook Land Canal Boats, and It's a Small World.
+The area also includes King Arthur Carrousel, Mad Tea Party, Storybook Land Canal Boats, It's a Small World, Matterhorn Bobsleds, and Fantasyland Theatre.
 In addition, Sleeping Beauty Castle features a walk-through telling the story of Disney Animation's 1959 film Sleeping Beauty, in the style of the film's production designer Eyvind Earle.

 Tomorrowland

 Tomorrowland currently has a "retro-future" theme reminiscent of the illustrations of Jules Verne.
 Attractions include Space Mountain, Star Wars Launch Bay, Autopia, the Disneyland Monorail Tomorrowland Station, Astro Orbitor, Buzz Lightyear Astro Blasters, Finding Nemo Submarine Voyage and Star Tours–The Adventures Continue.

 New Orleans Square

 New Orleans Square is based on 19th-century New Orleans.
-It is home to Pirates of the Caribbean and the Haunted Mansion.
-This area is also the home of the private Club 33.
+It is home to Pirates of the Caribbean and the Haunted Mansion, and also houses the private Club 33.